Featured

 Let’s talk about shoes vs boots, YakTrax micro spikes, and all bare our soles about sandals.

 What about sandals?
 The Core is largely hikeable in sturdy sandals, Chacos or Tevas, if that’s your thing.
-I wouldn’t want to be in sandals trying to descend either end of the Enchantments, because of the steepness.

 Do you need boots?
 Before the snow cover has melted off the trail, stiff waterproof boots are nice.
-They are warmer and provide better traction on sloped snow.

 Want your own hiking web site?
 Hit the ground running with this domain.